<?xml version="1.0" encoding="UTF-8"?> <feed xmlns="https://www.w3.org/2005/Atom">

 <entry>

-<link href="https://suitebymonitor.com/floor-plan-financing-isnt-a-defensive-product-its-the-lever-that-locks-in-vendor-relationships/" />
+<link href="https://suitebymonitor.com/your-portfolio-was-composed-for-the-cycle-that-just-ended/" />

-<content type="html"><![CDATA[<div class='memberful-global-teaser-content'>
+<content type="html"><![CDATA[<div class="memberful-global-teaser-content">

 <h2>At a Glance</h2>